 No. Our goal is to help unwanted boxers find permanent homes.
-Most boxers adopted from LSBR are spayed or neutered prior to being placed with an adoptive family.
-Occasionally, due to medical reasons, LSBR will place an unaltered boxer.
+Most boxers adopted from LSBR/ABR are spayed or neutered prior to being placed with an adoptive family.
+Occasionally, due to medical reasons, we will place an unaltered boxer.
 In those rare cases, you must sign a contract saying you will have the boxer spayed or neutered as soon as possible.

 What can I do to help boxer rescue?

-LSBR always needs volunteers to help with everything from fostering a boxer in rescue and transporting to fund-raising.
-E-mail LSBR at email@example.com and let us know how you can help.
+LSBR/ABR always needs volunteers to help with everything from fostering a boxer in rescue and transporting to fund-raising.
+E-mail us at firstname.lastname@example.org and let us know how you can help.